-As a faith based provider, Anglicare fully acknowledges and apologises for the history of previous harmful practices when caring for children and young people and most particularly for the impact on Aboriginal children, their families and communities.
-In response, Anglicare in response seeks to ensure healing and empowering experiences for children and young people to support them to attain to their full potential across their lifespan.
-We are committed to growing our understanding of cultural safety and implementing the best-evidenced child safe practices.
-Your part in their journey is deeply valued and appreciated.
-I trust also that your ongoing relationship with Anglicare as a carer continues to enrich both your life and the lives of the children you will care for.
+As a faith-based provider, Anglicare fully acknowledges and apologises for the history of previous harmful practices when caring for young people and most particularly for the impact on Aboriginal young people, their families and communities.
+In response, Anglicare seeks to ensure healing and empowering experiences for young people.
+We are committed to growing our understanding of cultural safety and implementing the best evidence-based child safe practices.